Importing and exporting customer lists

 When importing customer information, your CSV file must be in UTF-8 format.
 Most spreadsheet applications have the ability to save CSV files in UTF-8 format with the Save As... or Export command, depending on the program.

-Use a text editor to edit your CSV file
+Use a text editor to edit your customer CSV file

-If you don't have a spreadsheet program, you can edit CSV files using a text editor.
+If you don't have a spreadsheet program, then you can edit CSV files using a text editor.

-To format your customer CSV file in a text editor:
+To format your CSV file in a text editor:

 - Column headers must be separated by commas (for example,